lwneal/victorianhackernews/README.md

 # Victorian English with GPT3

-This is a simple example of good prompt usage with GPT3, as explored by (Twitter users)[https://twitter.com/thesephist/status/1551357782510673923].
+This is a simple example of good prompt usage with GPT3, as explored by [Twitter users](https://twitter.com/thesephist/status/1551357782510673923).

 Usage: